|

 Cruchet introduced the word bradykinesia and emphasized that this symptom

-should be mentioned in the first place in any definition of Parkinson's
+should be mentioned in any definition of Parkinson's

 Jules